ProFormA/proformaxml/Whitepaper.md

 For the sake of defining task-specific restrictions on submitted files we concentrate on the content of a submitted zip archive, or - if not archived - on the set of submitted source code files.
 The submission-restrictions element can specify restrictions for these files.
 By default there are no restrictions.
 When specified, the submission-restrictions element defines required and optional files.
 A valid submission must meet each of the following file-restrictions, i. e. it *must* contain all files specified by *required=true* elements and it *is allowed* to contain files specified by *required=false* elements.
 Submissions that include even more files than those specified as required or optional are still accepted, but frontends and graders will ignore all these additional files.
 This allows students to successfully submit zip files accidentally containing  inivisible files like `.DS_Store`.
 Enforcing submission restrictions is up to the LMS, middleware, or grader.

-All file-restrictions are file paths relative to a root directory, e. g. in case of a submitted archive the archive root directory.
-The submission part of this specification defines four file variants: embedded-bin-file, embedded-txt-file, attached-bin-file, attached-txt-file.
-All variants include the specification of a filename or a path.
-That filename or path is referred to in the following specification of file-restrictions.
+All file-restrictions are file paths relative to a root directory.
+There are three cases to consider:

+- If the [submission files part](#73-the-submission-files-part) contains exactly one embedded or attached archive file (like zip, gz, etc.), then all file-restrictions are interpreted as paths relative to the archive root directory.
+- If the [submission files part](#73-the-submission-files-part) contains one or more embedded or attached source files (unarchived), then all file-restrictions are interpreted as paths relative to the root directory of all filenames and paths that are specified as part of the embedded or attached files of the submission files part.
+- If the [submission files part](#73-the-submission-files-part) refers to an external submission, then file-restrictions are interpreted as paths relative to a root directory that depends on the specific external source (TODO).

 The file-restrictions can be specified in two ways:

 - literally.
 The directory separator is /.
 A leading "/" is allowed.
 If it is missing, it is silently inserted as the first character.
-- as a regular expression  (specified regexp language in [regexp-language-restriction] (#regexp-language-specification)).
+- as a regular expression  (specified regexp language in [regexp-language-restriction](#regexp-language-specification)).
 Directory separators are matched by the meta character representing any character (the dot).

 The submission-restrictions element has one optional attribute:

 -  <b>max-size</b> specifies the maximum size of a file in bytes which should be   accepted.
 If the submission is a bundle like a zip archive, the size of the archive must not exceed the specified maximum size.
 If the submission consists of several individual files, the sum of all individual file sizes must not exceed the specified maximum size.
 Systems which have a stronger limit of the file size should print a warning to the uploading user.
 If this attribute is missing, a system default value will be used.

 The file-restriction element has an optional boolean <b>required</b> attribute (default is true).
 The element content specifies the path of the respective file(s).
-Additionally a file-restriction element can define a <b>pattern-format</b> attribute in order to specify a regular expression in the element content.
-Currently the only supported pattern-format is "regexp" meaning a regular expression in the language specified in [regexp-language-restriction] (#regexp-language-specification)).
+Additionally a file-restriction element optionally can define a <b>pattern-format</b> attribute in order to specify a regular expression in the element content.
+Currently the only supported pattern-formats are "regexp", meaning a regular expression in the language specified in [regexp-language-restriction](#regexp-language-specification)), and "none", meaning literally specified paths.
+The default pattern-format is none.

 ###### Code-Beispiel